Clarence River (New South Wales): Etymology

 The Indigenous Bundjalung people call the river Boorimbah, while the coastal Yaygir people call it the Ngunitiji.
 The Aboriginal people from the Tenterfield district used the word neyand, meaning "top" as the name for the headwaters of the river.

-The river remained unknown to British authorities until the mid 1830s when escaped convict Richard Craig, who had been living with Aboriginals in the area, reported its existence.
+The river remained unknown to British authorities until the mid-1830s when escaped convict Richard Craig, who had been living with Aboriginal people in the area, reported its existence.
 It was initially called the Big River, but this caused confusion as the Gwydir River in northern New South Wales was also colloquially known by this name.

 In November 1839 the Governor of New South Wales, George Gipps, officially changed the name to the Clarence River in honour of the previous King of the British Empire, William IV, 1st Duke of Clarence and St Andrews.

 The local government area of the Clarence Valley Council draws its name from the river and covers the lower half of the river valley.